AnnikaW-dev/loan-and-accommodation-cost/README.md

 ### Colour Scheme

 I choosed those colurs due to that I think that many calculating sites is a litte to strict and often very cold colours.
-I like soft and warm colours so thats why I chose this colours-
+I like soft and warm colours so thats why I chose this colours.

 ![Shows the color scheme that I started from](doc/readme_images/Colours.png)